-Our measures Scale Our current performance (2019) Our catchme How will this measure drive change?
-2030 2050 Owners' capacity to partner in IWM programs, Catchment Insufficient data n To be confirmed To be confirmed Representatives of the Registered Aboriginal Parties in the metropolitan Catchments report unsustainable levels of demand Region Insufficient data n To be confirmed To be confirmed for their interest and insight, which is impacting their capacity to genuinely partner in IWM.
+Our measures Scale Our current performance (2019) Our catchment target for the future How will this measure drive change?
+2030 2050 6.1a Traditional Owners' capacity to partner in IWM programs, Catchment Insufficient data n Insufficient data n To be confirmed To be confirmed Representatives of the Registered Aboriginal Parties in the metropolitan Catchments report unsustainable levels of demand policy, planning Region and projects (Rating out of 5).
+Region irisumcient data confirmed confirmed for their interest and insight, which is impacting their capacity to genuinely partner in IWM.
 This measure aims to understand the amount or volume of work placed on Traditional Owners, and their ability or power to deliver outputs.
-6.1b Other IWM partner organisations' capability to partner with Catchment 2.3 To be confirmed To be confirmed Organisations involved in IWM have obligations to include Traditional Owners and consider Aboriginal values in their organisational Traditional Owners in IWM programs, policy, planning and projects (Rating out of 5).° Region 2.5 - - activities.
+6.1b Other IWM partner organisations' Catchment 2.6 To be confirmed To be confirmed Organisations involved in IWM have obligations to include Traditional Owners capability to and consider Aboriginal values in their organisational Traditional Owners in IWM programs, policy, planning and projects (Rating out of 5).° Region 2.5 - - activities.
 This measure helps us track our progress in improving partnerships with Traditional Owners.

 Our measures Scale Our current performance (2019) Our catchment target for the future How will this measure drive change?
-2030 2050 6.2 Blue-green infrastructure created or enhanced by IWM as a proportion of land area. ^m Catchment 0.59 % For monitoring g only This measure recognises that where green-blue infrastructure is either added or significantly enhanced, it is likely to improve local amenity and sense of place, as well as the health and well-being of the community.
+2030 2050 6.2 Blue-green infrastructure created or enhanced by IWM as a proportion of land area. ^m Catchment 0.20 % For monitoring g only This measure recognises that where green-blue infrastructure is either added or significantly enhanced, it is likely to improve local amenity and sense of place, as well as the health and well-being of the community.
 By measuring this impact, we can articulate how IWM supports amenity.
-6.3 Community literacy regarding the water cycle (Rating out of 5). ^p Catchment 2.6 4.5 5 Community connection and understanding of the water cycle are important contributors to water sensitive Region 2.6 4.5 5 placemaking.
-This target will drive community confidence and participation in IWM solutions.
-6.4 Whether water is a key element in city planning and design process (Rating out of 5).
-Catchment 2.6 4.5 5 This measure considers the degree to which water system Region 2.7 4.5 5 planning is integrated into urban planning and design.
+6.3 Community literacy regarding the water cycle (Rating out of 5). ^p Catchment 2.6 4 5 Community connection and understanding of the water cycle are important contributors to water sensitive placemaking.
+This target will Region 2.6 4.5 5 drive community confidence and participation in IWM solutions.
+6.4 Whether water is a key element in Catchment 2.5 4 5 This measure considers the degree to which water system city planning and design process (Rating out of 5). ^p Region 2.7 4.5 5 planning is integrated into urban planning and design.
 This target will drive an integrated approach to planning at all scales, which plans for and enables the delivery of IWM.